 Achor, a 6-foot-9 senior forward from Melbourne, Australia, left the team for personal reasons after just nine games this year.
 The former Samford transfer averaged 7.3 points and 2.7 rebounds as a Wildcat.

-After his departure from the team, he remained on campus as solely a student, but he officially entered the transfer portal looking to get back on the floor for another university next season.
+After his departure from the team, he remained on campus as solely a student, but he officially entered the transfer portal looking to get back on the floor.
+Achor committed to Mississippi State for next season.

 Ugonna Onyenso, center